 More rustic and also close to Portland, Cape Lookout State Park has basic knotty-pine cabins a few minutes’ walk to windswept, white sand.
 You can walk the old forested trail up to the 800-foot-high Cape Lookout for spectacular views.

 If You Go:

 There are a lot of cabins to choose from in Oregon, and we’ve only scratched the surface.
 Some of the best deals are found at Oregon State Parks.
 Reserve in advance — at least three months during the busy months of summer.
 Other options include cabin-centric hotels and lodges.
 You can search for more unique lodging options here.
 Note that very rustic cabin rentals may not have linens, so be sure to call ahead.
 Some cabins are only a step up from camping, so know what’s included before you go.

 If you’re headed out for your getaway in winter, know that it can be chilly and wet, or crystal-clear and sunny — so wear waterproof layers, sturdy shoes and don’t forget your sunglasses.
 Learn how to come prepared by brushing up on tips at How to Winter Like an Oregonian.
 Before setting out, make sure you have purchased any necessary Forest Service recreation passes.
-Whatever your adventure entails, from hiking to sandboarding, follow Leave No Trace principals, including packing in and out, leaving what you find where it’s at, and respecting wildlife and other visitors.
-It’s a good idea when adventuring to carry plenty of water along with your 10 Essentials and know that cell service may be spotty, so download maps and trail directions.
+Whatever your adventure entails, from hiking to sandboarding, follow Take Care Out There practices, including packing in and out, leaving what you find where it’s at, and respecting wildlife and other visitors.
+It’s a good idea when adventuring to carry plenty of water along with your Ten Essentials and know that cell service may be spotty, so download maps and trail directions.